We discuss the following topics in this blog:

 With the vast amount of data available to CSPs, learning to leverage the insights gained was a major turning point. leveraging the insights gained will help in predicting major occurrences, enhance user experience, meeting user expectations, and more.
 These advanced services will eventually lay the foundation for the evolution of network slicing.

 Network slicing is going to be the cornerstone of these high-level operations.
 Here, CSPs will have the option to sell personalized slices of network functionality to different types of end-users.
-For instance, bandwidth-heavy video streaming or signalling-heavy sensor IoT use-cases.
+For instance, bandwidth-heavy video streaming or signaling-heavy sensor IoT use-cases.

-Buoyed by these advancements, the market began trialling early network slicing use cases.
+Buoyed by these advancements, the market began trialing early network slicing use cases.
 These were facilitated by unified network devices, instead of competing-vendor network components.
 While the development of network slicing was being discussed, its commercial application was simultaneously being standardized.

 This aligned with the ability of CSPs to monetize cutting-edge functionality.
 Additionally, the industrial and market evolution of network slicing as a concept was required for its eventually successful mass-market implementation.
 Too early of a breakthrough would have CSPs unable to commercially deploy these concepts as they have been used to selling connectivity.
 An abrupt shift in business preferences would only cause agitation.